-College Level Examination Program (CLEP) Testing Services - Eastern University offers testing sites for current and former military personnel to validate college-level learning that was acquired through experience and non-collegiate instruction.
-Prerequisite courses for graduate programs may be met by passing CLEP or DSST tests in relevant subject areas.
-No graduate credit is awarded for these tests.
+College Level Examination Program (CLEP) Testing Services - Eastern University offers a testing site for current and former military personnel to validate college-level learning that was acquired through experience and non-collegiate instruction

-Requests for Reviews by the Director of Enrollment -

-Eastern is committed to providing "military friendly" procedures to servicemen and women who seek admission to graduate degree programs.
-If active duty, reserve duty or veteran's affairs issues cause a delay in the prospective student's planned enrollment, the applicant may submit a written request to the Vice President for Enrollment for a review of the individual circumstances.
+Requests for Reviews by the Executive Director of Enrollment - Eastern is committed to providing "military friendly" procedures to servicemen and women who seek admission to degree programs.
+If active duty, reserve duty or veteran's affairs issues cause a delay in the prospective student's planned enrollment, the applicant may submit a written request for a review of the individual circumstances.
 The University will make reasonable efforts to offer opportunities for future enrollment without penalty.

-Convenient Communication - Military personnel admitted to graduate programs are welcome to use their private e-mail accounts to correspond with university representatives until the first class meeting.
+Convenient Communication - Military personnel admitted to degree programs are welcome to use their private e-mail accounts to correspond with university representatives.
 All announcements relevant to the upcoming enrollment will be sent to the e-mail account the prospective student specifies in the application for admission.
 Military personnel may need more time to provide documents related to enrollment and financial aid processes, but all materials must be received before the first class meeting.

 Web site Resources - Online application and payment services are available via www.eastern.edu.
-Costs, course offerings, financial aid information, forms, policies, procedures and programs of study are among the many resources located on Eastern's Web site.
+Costs, course offerings, financial aid information, forms, policies, procedures, and programs of study are among the many resources located on Eastern's Web site.